Updated: Jan 23

-For this series, I review studio albums that deserve a score from 8-10 (out of 10).
+For this series, I review studio albums that deserve a score from 8.5-10 (out of 10).
 These are my opinions, so don't expect anything factual.
+Also, if an album went through repackaging and delivered new songs, I won't count those songs in the review.

 Track 1: Baby Don't Play

-If you're wondering what the album would sound like, then Baby Don't Play will answer your curiosity.
+If you're wondering what this album would sound like, then Baby Don't Play will answer your curiosity.
 Inspired by the 80s, this solid album opener is a teaser for what's about to come.
-For now, soak up the infectious melodies and instruments from this track!
+For now, soak up the infectious vocal melodies and instrumental from this track!

 Track 2: Candle